-Larry Page, one of our founders, has served as a member of our board of directors since our inception in September 1998, and as our Chief Executive Officer since April 2011.
-From July 2001 to April 2011, Larry served as our President, Products.
-In addition, from September 1998 to July 2001, Larry served as our Chief Executive Officer, and from September 1998 to July 2002, as our Chief Financial Officer.
+Larry Page, the Chief Executive Officer of Alphabet, was one of Google's founders and has served as a member of our Board of Directors since its inception in September 1998, and as Google's Chief Executive Officer from April 2011 to October 2015 (when he became the Chief Executive Officer of Alphabet).
+From July 2001 to April 2011, Larry served as Google's President, Products.
+In addition, from September 1998 to July 2001, Larry served as Google's Chief Executive Officer, and from September 1998 to July 2002, as Google's Chief Financial Officer.
 Larry holds a Master of Science degree in computer science from Stanford University and a Bachelor of Science degree in engineering, with a concentration in computer engineering, from the University of Michigan.

-Sergey Brin, one of our founders, has served as a member of our board of directors since our inception in September 1998.
-From July 2001 to April 2011, Sergey served as our President, Technology.
-In addition, from September 1998 to July 2001, Sergey served as our President and chairman of our board of directors.
+Sergey Brin, President of Alphabet, was one of Google's founders and has served as a member of our Board of Directors since its inception in September 1998.
+Previously, Sergey served as Google's President, Technology and Co-Founder.
+In addition, from September 1998 to July 2001, Sergey served as Google's President and Chairman of Google's Board of Directors.
 Sergey holds a Master of Science degree in computer science from Stanford University and a Bachelor of Science degree with high honors in mathematics and computer science from the University of Maryland at College Park.

-Eric E. Schmidt has served as the Executive Chairman of our board of directors since April 2011 and as a member of our board of directors since March 2001.
-From July 2001 to April 2011, Eric served as our Chief Executive Officer.
-He was the chairman of our board of directors from March 2001 to April 2004, and again from April 2007 to April 2011.
-Prior to joining us, from April 1997 to November 2001, Eric served as chairman of the board of directors of Novell, Inc., a computer networking company, and, from April 1997 to July 2001, as the Chief Executive Officer of Novell.
+Eric E. Schmidt, Executive Chairman of the Board of Directors of Alphabet, has served as the Executive Chairman of our Board of Directors since April 2011 and as a member of our Board of Directors since March 2001.
+From July 2001 to April 2011, Eric served as Google's Chief Executive Officer.
+He was the chairman of Google's Board of Directors from March 2001 to April 2004, and again from April 2007 to April 2011.
+Prior to joining Google, from April 1997 to November 2001, Eric served as chairman of the Board of Directors of Novell, Inc., a computer networking company, and, from April 1997 to July 2001, as the Chief Executive Officer of Novell.
 From 1983 until March 1997, Eric held various positions at Sun Microsystems, Inc., a supplier of network computing solutions, including Chief Technology Officer from February 1994 to March 1997, and President of Sun Technology Enterprises from February 1991 until February 1994.
-Eric was previously a director of Apple Inc., a designer, manufacturer, and marketer of personal computers and related products, from 2006 to 2009.
 Eric holds a Doctoral degree and a Master of Science degree in computer science from the University of California, Berkeley, and a Bachelor of Science degree in electrical engineering from Princeton University.

-L. John Doerr has served as a member of our board of directors since May 1999.
+L. John Doerr has served as a member of our Board of Directors since May 1999.
 John has been a General Partner of Kleiner Perkins Caufield & Byers, a venture capital firm, since August 1980.
 John has also been a member of the board of directors of Amyris, Inc., a renewable products company, since May 2006, and serves on its nominating and governance committee; and Zynga, Inc., a provider of social game services, since April 2013.
-John was previously a director of Amazon.com, Inc., an e-commerce company, from 1996 to 2010.
 John holds a Master of Business Administration degree from Harvard Business School, and a Master of Science degree in electrical engineering and computer science, and a Bachelor of Science degree in electrical engineering from Rice University.